Counter-terror police get more time to question suspects after synagogue attack

 The protest in central London, organised by the protest group Defend Our Juries, is to go ahead and the group said : “Cancelling peaceful protests lets terror win.”

-Dave Rich, director of policy at the Community Security Trust, said that incitement has been “off the charts” in mosque sermons since the October 7 attacks.
+Dave Rich, director of policy at the Community Security Trust (CST), said that incitement has been “off the charts” in mosque sermons since the October 7 attacks.

 He told BBC Radio 4’s Today programme: “I think more broadly, across civil society and across parts of industry, there is an inability to recognise antisemitism or a reluctance to deal with incitement in ways that have just allowed it to grow.